 *Students seeking a program not listed are encouraged to contact the program advisor to discuss if an accelerated pace is possible.
 Because of specific requirements and course sequences, certain programs may not be options for accelerated completion.

 - Financial Planning

-> - Organization and Innovation Management
+- Management and Innovation

-> - Real Estate
+- Real Estate

-> Human Development and Family Studies, Concentrations in:
+Human Development and Family Studies – Concentrations in:

-> - Early Childhood Professions
+- Early Childhood Professions

 - European Studies

 - Latin American Studies

 Natural Resource Tourism – This program provides the opportunity for a 3+1 degree, through which a baccalaureate degree and master’s degree can be earned in four years.